If your product depends on third-party APIs, "status" is part of your uptime.

 - individual incident URLs (high-impact ones)

-- SLA / support policy pages (sometimes updated after major events)
+- SLA / support policy pages (sometimes quietly updated after major events)

 The main approaches